mattwach/battery_drainer/README.md

     minicom -b 115200 -P /dev/ttyUSB0

-Refer to the [dedicated configuration guide](configuration.md) for details about how to configure settings, calibrate the device and setup profiles.
+Refer to the [dedicated configuration guide](configuration.md) for details about how to configure settings, calibrate the device and create/edit profiles.

 ## Parts list